 One of the most important things to manage during a major transition is change.
 You’re making a major move from one platform to another.
 You need to make sure your people are on board with the move and are ready to adopt and use the new platform.

-You’ll need to provide your people with training in the new platform so that they will feel confident completing their day to day tasks.
+You’ll need to provide your people with training in the new platform so that they will feel confident completing their day to day tasks (such as our Pardot basics class).
 If you carefully and thoughtfully plan your transition, moving from your old system to Pardot will be a success!